Princeton University, Program in Latin American Studies

 |Location:||New Jersey, United States|

-The Program in Latin American Studies is launching an open call for applications for next year’s visiting short-term fellowships.
-We are looking for top scholars in their field.
+The Program in Latin American Studies (PLAS) is seeking top scholars in their fields who have teaching experience and will provide Princeton students with a unique opportunity to study topics that are not regularly offered at the University.
 Applications will be accepted from outstanding scholars in the humanities and social sciences, as well as from established writers, artists, filmmakers, or architects working on projects relating to Latin America who are stellar teachers.

-Appointments can be from 15 days to one-month during the 2020-2021 academic year (September 1, 2020 to June 30, 2021).
-The Office of the Dean of the Faculty determines stipend on the basis of current academic rank and award duration; appointment rank at Princeton is determined on the basis of seniority and current institutional affiliation.
+Appointments are for one or two semesters, during the 2023-2024 academic year (fall semester: September 1, 2023 - January 16, 2024; spring semester: January 16, 2024 - June 1, 2024).
+A competitive salary commensurate with experience and excellent benefits will be offered.
+The Office of the Dean of the Faculty determines salary on the basis of current academic rank and award duration; appointment rank at Princeton is determined on the basis of experience and current institutional affiliation.

 How to Apply:

-For full consideration, all the materials listed below must be received by October 18, 2019.
-All candidates must apply online to submit materials at: https://www.princeton.edu/acad-positions/position/12122.
+For full consideration, all the materials listed must be received by October 16, 2022, 11:59 p.m.
+EST. All candidates must submit materials (in English) and apply online at https://www.princeton.edu/acad-positions/position/26503.

 Princeton University is an Equal Opportunity/Affirmative Action Employer, and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.